Read the latest US beef market report - 19 November 2014

 Canada’s cattle inventory

-The Canadian cattle herd increased for the first time in 7 years, with inventory as at 1 January 2013 rising 1% year-on-year, to 12.54 million head.
+The Canadian cattle herd increased for the first time in 7 years in 2012, with inventory as at 1 January 2013 rising 1% year-on-year, to 12.54 million head.
 Apart from the increase on 2011, the Canadian cattle herd in 2012 remained the lowest since 1995.

 Canada’s beef production